robertoporfiro/robertoporfiro/README.md

 ### About me

-I'm a Senior Solution Architect (2023) at IntellectEU residing in Lisbon - PT.
+I'm a Staff Solution Architect (2025) at IntellectEU residing in Lisbon - PT.

 - 🔭 I’m currently working on ...
 	- Digital Asset products - Daml and Canton Network